-Monday: Mrs Gedye's Assembly Tuesday: Form Time Assembly in class Wednesday: Hymn Practice with Mrs Gray Thursday: Super Skills Assembly led by Mr Jones
+Monday: Mrs Gedye/Form Teacher Led Assembly

+Tuesday: Form Time in class

+Wednesday: Hymn Practice with Mrs Gray

+Thursday: Form Time in class

-Friday: Assembly led by Form Teachers
+Friday: Super Skills Assembly led by Mr Jones

 Trips and Workshops

 The taught curriculum within school is supported by a range of trips and experiences, often related to our topic or science curriculum.
 These can change from year to year and are published in advance in the termly calendar.
 Notification of details and costs are sent to parents prior to each trip and charges are added to the end of term bill.